Discount Model - Customer Order

 In order to use a discount retrieved from a source other than the actual discount model, for example a blanket agreement or a discount per item/customer combination, a discount number must be reserved in the discount model.
 This is done by using the 'Allocate discount number' field in 'Discount Model.
 Open' (OIS800/E).

 General settings for how the discount for a discount number is processed are specified in 'Discount Model.
 Connect Disc Number' (OIS805/E).
-The discount scale is not entered for the discount number, since the discount is defined in the source from which it is retrieved.
+The discount scale is not specified for the discount number, since the discount is defined in the source from which it is retrieved.

 2. Define Discount Number